JJJUhlar/jjjuhlar.github.io/projects.markdown

 #### [Auto Flashcards]({% post_url 2023-05-22-auto-flashcards %})
-- Group project app which allows people to find events near them and fellow fans to enjoy them with.
+- Autoflashcards is a browser plugin that allows users to automatically generate flashcards sumarising any webpage.

 <br>